This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Unique vegetables to grow in this year’s garden including vegetables from around the world, edible flowers and weeds, plants that produce food for years, and unexpected crops: plants that you didn’t realize were edible!

 When you grow your own food, the culinary world can be your oyster.
 You can grow common, easy-to-grow vegetables, of course, but you can also choose to add unique vegetables and unusual varieties.
 Delicious vegetables, fruits, and herbs that might be expensive or difficult to come by in your area.
 There’s another way to look at the plants in your garden too.
 Using flowers and weeds to add even more flavor to your homegrown harvests.
 Unique vegetables and fruit that might even be growing in your garden right now.

 The more adventurous foodies will already know that there’s a whole world of food that you won’t be able to find anywhere other than in your local park, at the sides of public footpaths, and in your backyard garden.
 Wild plants, flowers, and unusual garden produce can give us fresh and exciting ways to taste and eat locally.
 Here are some ideas for discovering these flavors and adding something a little different to this year’s garden.

 Flowers aren’t just pretty faces – some of them can be eaten too!
 Nasturtiums and their seeds are known as ‘Poor Mans Pepper’ for their peppery taste, borage flowers are refreshing and taste similar to cucumbers, and both lavender buds and rose petals are used to flavor ice cream, cordials, and other dishes.

 Each edible flower will have its own flavor which ranges from spicy, sweet, to neutral.
 Depending on their flavor, you can use them in savory or sweet dishes — everything from salads to edible flower ice cubes.
-I go through many edible flowers and recipes in my book, A Woman’s Garden Grow Beautiful Plants and Make Useful Things.
+I go through many edible flowers and recipes in the book, A Woman’s Garden Grow Beautiful Plants and Make Useful Things.
 Common edible flowers are listed below and you can also find more edible flower inspiration here.